This is a referral-only service. Patients must be referred through the Andrews Center.

 Dr. Matthews has practiced psychiatry for 20 years, working in both outpatient and institutional settings.
 He is board certified in psychiatry and neurology and completed a research fellowship at the National Institute of Mental Health, part of the National Institutes of Health.
 Dr. Matthews has also been a consultant on NASA studies of the effects of extended bed rest.
 His expertise is valuable to the acute, residential, and senior behavioral health program at UT Health, and the intensive outpatient program in Longview.Referral only

-Dr. Brandon Riley provides care to adults on our inpatient acute behavioral health unit.
+Dr. Brandon Riley cares for patients in our outpatient Adult Psychiatry Clinic.
 As an adult psychiatrist, Dr. Riley has a special interest in treating schizophrenia and mood disorders.
 Dr. Riley doesn’t just provide treatment, but he gets to know his patients by working with them one on one.
 He believes this relationship building is the first step to improving behavioral health.
 Dr. Riley grew up in northeast Texas, then graduated medical school from the University of Texas Medical Branch at Galveston and went on to complete his residency there.Referral only

 HealthConnection Episodes: PTSD